fatemaowedah/Learning-Journal/read02.md

 1. The Command Line
 A command line, or terminal, is a text based interface to the system.
 You are able to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.
 #### How its work:

   - user@branch:Command/place

   ............

   ............

   ............

   ............

     user@branch:Command/place

     row 2-5 output of running

 For more information [The Command Line](https://ryanstutorials.net/linuxtutorial/commandline.php)

 2. Navigation

+write in comand
+ - if you need to now where is you then use `pwd`
+ - if you need to do list `ls`
+ - if you need to change directors `cd`
  For more information [Navigation](https://ryanstutorials.net/linuxtutorial/navigation.php)
 3. [More About Files](https://ryanstutorials.net/linuxtutorial/aboutfiles.php)